 Guatemala has everything a traveller could hope for – history, culture, natural beauty, majestic ruins and gorgeous colonial streetscapes.
 The magic and mystery of the Mayan World subsist in the millenary cities such as Tikal, Yaxhá, Aguateca, and Quiriguá among others.
 See the faces and colourful regional costumes and experience the kindness of Guatemalas Highland people

 Last but certainly not least, with its mix of Spanish and African roots, there is Cuba.
-Cuba is the largest, least commercialized, and most exciting island in the Caribbean.
+Cuba happens to be the largest, least commercialised, and most exciting island in the Caribbean.
 It is also one of the world’s last bastions of communism with a fascinating modern history.
 Step into time-warped Cuba where you’ll find preserved towns with old American cars and friendly locals.
 Relax on the gorgeous sunny beaches to the distant rhythms of salsa and rumba.